 Funding The author currently has honorary (unfunded) status at the James Hutton Institute.
 A background knowledge of crops and climate in Scotland was gained in past years through funding through the Scottish Government Strategic Research Programme.

 Innovative seed mixtures from the early 1900s based on functional properties of species.
 Legumes around 20% of seed mix by weight.
 Increasing complexity to suit purpose and longevity of the sward.
 De-diversification in the last 100 years.
 One of a series of articles on crop-grass diversification.

 Diverse grass fields were once a common feature of the agricultural landscape.
 Mixtures of grass, legumes and other species were widely trialled and adopted in the Improvements era after 1700 .
 Mixtures were promoted throughout the late 1800s and early 1900s, the topic of this article.

 The aim of mixtures was to provide a balanced diet for livestock and to regenerate soil condition and fertility.
 Nitrogen-fixing legumes in mixtures had the specific roles of enriching soil with nitrogen, before mineral fertiliser came to be widely used from the mid-1900s, and offering livestock a high-protein bite compared to the grasses.

 Most traditional meadows have now been converted to fertilised grass or crop.
-Most grass for hay or pasture consists of one or two grass species, with occasionally white clover and often some noxious weeds.
+Much of the grass now grown for hay or pasture consists of one or two grass species, with occasionally white clover and often some noxious weeds.
 Legume forages are now uncommon.
-Much of the managed grass is supported by mineral fertiliser and by imports of high-protein legume-based feed supplement.
+Managed grass is usually supported by mineral fertiliser and by imports of high-protein legume-based feed supplement.